openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 The Other tab entities represent groupings that cannot be easily specified using the Home tab.
 The options are:

 ##### Everyone
-Represents everyone who can access this instance of EQUELLA.
-This group includes everyone who can access an EQUELLA URL and includes Guest and Logged in users.
+Represents everyone who can access this instance of openEquella.
+This group includes everyone who can access an openEquella URL and includes Guest and Logged in users.

 ##### The owner of the targeted object
 Represents object owners, typically object creators.

 ##### Logged in users
-Represents users who are logged in to this instance of EQUELLA.
+Represents users who are logged in to this instance of openEquella.

 ##### Guest users
-Represents users who can access the EQUELLA URL without logging in.
+Represents users who can access the openEquella URL without logging in.

 ##### Single signed on with identifier
 Represents users who are logged on using the Shared Secrets plug-in.
 This option is mainly for use with third-party integrations.